 We have an ongoing series on both our blog and YouTube channel called Homeschool Tidbits!

 In this weekly video series, I will briefly discuss a homeschooling-related topic and will share some of my knowledge and expertise as a long-time homeschooling mother of 4 children, Three of whom have graduated high school, and one is also a brand-new college graduate!

 This series will consist of an approximately 10-minute “quick-bit” YouTube video and a corresponding blog post article.

 We hope you all enjoyed our last “Tea with Emily” Facebook Live Stream.
-If you missed our “Getting the Most Out of Your Homeschool Curriculum“ discussion in February, you can find a recording by scrolling our Facebook or direct links on our past events page.
+If you missed our “How to Get the Most from your Read Alouds“ discussion in February, you can find a recording by scrolling our Facebook or direct links on our past events page.

 Every other month, I host a 30-60 minute Build Your Library homeschooling chat.
 You can ask questions about homeschooling, using Build Your Library curriculum, book recommendations, etc. We will announce the date ahead of time, and you will be able to submit questions you would like to cover.
 Additionally, you can also ask questions during the interactive live stream.
 Grab a mug of tea (or coffee) and cozy up with our virtual hangout!

 Are you looking for help or advice on your homeschooling journey?
 We have compiled all of our helpful resources into one blog post for you.
 From the many BYL-related Facebook groups to my book A Literary Education, there is a treasure trove of information and helpful parents out there to help guide you along your homeschooling adventure.
 If you have any questions, just ask!